nopnop2002/Arduino-STM32-8bitTFT/examples/JpegView_240x320_SMT32/README.md

 https://github.com/Bodmer/JPEGDecoder

 # Wirering for TFT built-in SD-CARD Reader
+STM32 has multiple SPI buses.
+The number of buses depends on the model.
 This project uses SPI_2 as the SPI object.
 The GPIO used for SPI_2 varies by board.
 GPIO using SPI_2 should check the following files: